pweerd/Elasticsearch-plugin/README.md

 If these privileges are not enabled, you will get runtime errors when using either the \_bm/cache/dump api or the bm\_undup\_by\_parents aggregation.
 The rest should work as advertised.

 ## _bm
-Shows the html version of this readme. (http://localhost:9200/_bm)
+If the caller expected json, a small json excerpt is show, together with some samples.
+Otherwise this api will redirect to the github readme of this project. (http://localhost:9200/_bm)

 ## <a name="bm_version"></a>_bm/version
 This entrypoint checks if this plugin can be found on all nodes and it checks if the version and filesize is the same on all nodes.